Wireless network: Cellular network

 A cellular network or mobile network is a radio network distributed over land areas called cells, each served by at least one fixed-location transceiver, known as a cell site or base station.
-In a cellular network, each cell characteristically uses a different set of radio frequencies from all their immediate neighbouring cells to avoid any interference.
+In a cellular network, each cell characteristically uses a different set of radio frequencies from all its immediate neighbouring cells to avoid any interference.

-When joined these cells provide radio coverage over a wide geographic area.
+When joined, these cells provide radio coverage over a wide geographic area.
 This enables a large number of portable transceivers (e.g., mobile phones, pagers, etc.) to communicate with each other and with fixed transceivers and telephones anywhere in the network, via base stations, even if some of the transceivers are moving through more than one cell during transmission.

 Although originally intended for cell phones, with the development of smartphones, cellular telephone networks routinely carry data in addition to telephone conversations: